home-assistant/home-assistant.io/source/_includes/common-tasks/third-party-addons.md

 To add an add-on repository, follow these steps:

 1. Copy the URL of the repository.
-   - The URL is simply the git repository clone URL (on GitHub, use the Code button and copy the https/web URL).
+   - The URL is the git repository clone URL (on GitHub, use the Code button and copy the HTTPS URL).
-   - This documentation uses our example add-on repository, which is not really practically useful but follows the same steps.
-If you are interested in add-on development, refer to our [add-on development documentation](https://developers.home-assistant.io/docs/add-ons).
+   - This documentation uses an example add-on repository.
+It is not practically useful but follows the same steps.
+   - If you are interested in add-on development, refer to our [add-on development documentation](https://developers.home-assistant.io/docs/add-ons).

         ```text
         https://github.com/home-assistant/hassio-addons-example